mfossel/VehicleWebService/README.md

 > https://vehiclewebserviceapi.azurewebsites.net/api/

-Also can be downloaded and compile in Vistual Studio for Unit Testing
+Alternatively it can be downloaded and compiled in Visual Studio for Unit Testing